-The SFDA inspects all imported foodstuffs, health, herbal preparations and supplementary foods at ports of entry.
-The Ministry of Agriculture tests live animals, plants, seeds and feed.
+The SFDA inspects all imported foodstuff, feed concentrates, health, herbal preparations and supplementary foods at ports of entry.
+The Ministry of Agriculture tests live animals, plants, seeds and grain feed.
 If a consignment is rejected for not adhering to Saudi standards, the importer is requested to either re-export or destroy the product in the country.